Thermal energy recovery – THERBIOR

 This project focuses on the development, implementation and diffusion of technologies to improve energy efficiency in wastewater treatment plants (WWTPs) using a fully off-grid solar-assisted heat pump (SHP) system.

-Horizon 2020 – European Union
+Horizon Europe – European Union

 The contribution of 2.-0 LCA consultants consists of applying life cycle assessment to evaluate the potential environmental impacts and benefits associated with the technology being developed, i.e. the recovery of energy from wastewater for cooling/heating in buildings.
 This is a two-year project starting May 2016.
+Project completed May 2019.

 Thermal energy recovery from a novel sequencing batch biofilter granular reactor

 THERBIOR is applicable Europe-wide but is centered on the Mediterranean region.
 The THERBIOR project aims to provide a solution for the tourism sector, which is characterised by intense seasonal water demand and wastewater discharge.